 - Installation – this might be a problem for many people.
 Some hosting providers or certificate authorities provide guides and some offer a paid service to do it for you.

 - Mixed content – although a site has a valid SSL certificate your browser might issue a warning that the site isn’t secure.
 This is caused by using content from different servers.
 The HTML for your page might be loaded from a secure https connection but other resources for your page such as videos, images, CSS files might be loaded from an insecure http server.
 This can be off-putting for visitors who don’t understand what this means.
+Any mixed content should be corrected, this article from Google may help you.

 - Causes performance issues with a website – this might be true but in reality the process of encrypting and decrypting adds just a few milliseconds to a website’s loading time.